apetrynet/pyfdl/README.md

 N/A Not applicable

 # Documentation
-For the latest published documentation please visit these [gh-pages](https://apetrynet.github.io/pyfdl/)
+You'll find the latest published documentation [here](https://apetrynet.github.io/pyfdl/)

 If You'd like a local copy of the documentation you may build it by installing mkdocs and running `mkdocs build` in the root directory.
 A "site" folder should appear with an `index.html` file in it.